UWCS/rs118/src/raytracer.md

 ## 2: Vectors

 Almost all graphics programs have some data structures for storing geometric vectors and colors.
 In many systems these vectors are 4D (3D plus a homogeneous coordinate for geometry, and RGB plus an alpha transparency channel for colors).
-For our purposes, three coordinates suffices.
+For our purposes, three coordinates is just fine.
 We’ll use the same struct `Vec3` for colors, locations, directions, offsets, whatever.
 Some people don’t like this because it doesn’t prevent you from doing something silly, like adding a color to a location.
 They have a good point, and we could enforce this through Rust's type system, but we're going to not for now because it adds a lot of complexity.
 We will create some type aliases `Colour` and `Point`, though, to make our types a little more descriptive.

 ### Task 2.1